This pumpkin brigadeiro recipe is sure to make an excellent fall dessert, but also delicious Halloween treats.

 - Remove the mixture from heat and add the vanilla while stirring.

-- Transfer the dough onto a greased plate and let it cool down in the freezer for 30 minutes.
+- Transfer the dough onto a greased plate and let it cool down in the refrigerator for 1 hour.

 - Put the granulated sugar on a plate and the mini bonbon cups on another and set them aside.